 You have two options for selecting your Hotel Compsets:

-By default, we consider the 10 nearest hotels with a good date to price for your property.
+By default, we consider the 10 nearest hotels with good data to price your property. - Selected in Hotel Rate Shopper:

-You also do have the option to select your own.
-We show the closest listings in the Hotel Data tab so you can check and select your own compset.
+You also do have the option to select your own competitor hotels .
+We show the closest properties in the Hotel Rate Shopper tab so you can check and select your own compset.

-If you wish to change the Hotel Weights for your listing, please follow the steps below:
+If you wish to change the Hotel Weights for your room type, please follow the steps below:

-4. You will now be able to select your preferred option on the dropdown menu under Customize Hotel Weights and Customize Hotel Compsets
+- You will now be able to select your preferred option on the dropdown menu under Customize Pricing Data Source and Customize Hotel Comp Set

-If you wish to manually select the listings for your compset, please follow the steps below:
+If you wish to manually select the property for your compset, please follow the steps below:

-2. Under Hotel Price Tracker, click X in the listing you wish to remove and select the listings you wish to add from the drop down menu.
+- Under Hotel Price Tracker, click X in the property you wish to remove and select the properties you wish to add from the drop down menu.

 Note:

-1. Please select at least 5 listings as your compset.
+- Please select at least 5 properties as your compset.

-2. We are unable to copy compset from parent to child, so even if you have mapped your listings, you will still need to add the same compset for each listing.
+- We are unable to copy compset from parent to child, so even if you have mapped your room types, you will still need to add the same compset for each room type.

 Other Customization